Burst of snow followed by ice and rain expected in D.C. area Sunday

 Scenario 1: Slop — snow changes to sleet and rain.
 1 to 4 inches.
 (85 percent chance)

-In this scenario, the storm tracks inland from the Carolinas northward and passes somewhere between the Bay and the District.
-Snow would begin Sunday afternoon with the snow mixing with and changing to sleet and rain along and east of Interstate 95.
-The farther north and west of the city the longer snow holds on and the higher possibility of the snow being replaced by sleet and freezing rain rather than plain rain.
+In this scenario, the storm tracks inland from the Carolinas northward and passes somewhere between the bay and the District.
+Snow would begin Sunday afternoon, with the snow mixing with and changing to sleet and rain along and east of Interstate 95.
+The farther north and west of the city you are, the longer snow would hold on and the higher the possibility of its being replaced by sleet and freezing rain rather than plain rain.
 The precipitation could be heavy at times.

 Historically, such a track keeps snowfall amounts along and east of I-95 around 1 to 3 inches with 2 to 4 inches just to the west and at least 4 to 6 inches toward I-81; locations in the mountains would probably see double-digit totals.

-There is a slight chance that the rain changes back to snow briefly as the storm pulls away early Monday but most models track the storm far enough west that a dry slot passes through the region with no changeover.
+There is a slight chance that the rain will change back to snow briefly as the storm pulls away early Monday, but most models track the storm far enough west that a dry slot passes through the region with no changeover.

-The question of whether locations west of the storm track hold onto temperatures below freezing after the snow is over is always a tricky one.
-Models are often are too aggressive eroding the cold air and rather than plain rain, freezing rain occurs after the snow ends.
+The question of whether locations west of the storm track hold on to temperatures below freezing after the snow is over is always a tricky one.
+Models are often are too aggressive in eroding the cold air, and rather than plain rain, freezing rain occurs after the snow ends.
 We’ll try to refine this aspect of the forecast in next day or two.

 Scenario 2: Precipitation remains mostly snow with at least 4 to 8 inches.
 (15 percent)

-None of the primary runs of the major computer models present this scenario but a few of their alternative, lower-resolution simulations do.
-The fact that the European, American, UKMET and Canadian models all have an inland track suggests our snowiest scenario has very long odds against it.
+None of the primary runs of the major computer models present this scenario, but a few of their alternative, lower-resolution simulations do.
+The fact that the European, American, UKMET and Canadian models all have an inland track suggests that our snowiest scenario has very long odds against it.

-But, if such a track were to occur, the immediate D.C. area would likely end up with at least 4 to 8 inches of snow though some mixing with sleet could still occur.
+But, if such a track were to occur, the immediate D.C. area would likely end up with at least 4 to 8 inches of snow, though some mixing with sleet could still occur.

 How much snow do the models project?